XuChen0427/FairDiverse/doc/source/index.rst

 ------------------
 FairDiverse is developed and maintained by `RUC, UvA`.

 Here is the list of our lead developers in each development phase.
-They are the souls of RecBole and have made outstanding contributions.

 ======================   ===============   =============================================
 Time                     Version 	        Lead Developers